Paul Gaggl’s Research

 - A Short-Run View of What Computers Do: Evidence from a UK Tax Incentive [pdf]

 joint with Greg Wright.
-American Economic Journal: Applied Economics, forthcoming.
+In American Economic Journal: Applied Economics, July 2017.

 Popular/Press coverage: VOX EU, World Economic Forum